-The first SISs were established in Western Europe in Switzerland, the Netherlands and Germany as part of a spectrum of harm reduction services.
-Today approximately 90 supervised drug consumption facilities exist in Western Europe, primarily serving people who inject drugs, with some centres for those who smoke heroin or crack cocaine(2).
-On average, European SISs report between 25 and 400 visits per day (3).
+First established in Europe in the 1970s (1), there are roughly 45 SISs currently operating there with the majority located in the Netherlands, Switzerland and Germany (1).
+On average, European SISs report between 25 and 400 visits per day (2).
 There is one SIS in Australia, the Sydney Medically Supervised Injecting Centre, and two in Canada, Insite and the Dr. Peter Centre - both located in Vancouver where there is a visible and well known public drug use scene.
 Insite is a stand-alone SIS that allows anyone to inject drugs on-site.
-Insite sees a large volume of clients: roughly 700 injections are performed on site each day (4).
+Insite sees a large volume of clients: roughly 700 injections are performed on site each day (3).
 The Dr. Peter Centre is an integrated health centre for people living with HIV and substance use issues.
 It offers day programs, a range of therapy programs, a meal program and a long-term residence as well as supervised injection services for its registered clients.

-Each SIS has a unique set of rules and regulations (3, 4).
+Each SIS has a unique set of rules and regulations (2,3).
 The sites in Canada and Australia have undergone numerous evaluations and are discussed in several peer-reviewed publications; however, in general, the English language peer-reviewed and grey literature describing these centres and their effectiveness is limited.

-SISs are highly controversial and have been the subject of debate in Ontario for several years (5).
-Opponents frequently suggest that SISs condone or promote drug use and cause people who use drugs to congregate in one neighbourhood which disrupts the community, or dissuades people who use drugs from accessing addiction treatment programs (1, 5).
+SISs are highly controversial and have been the subject of debate in Ontario for several years (4).
+Opponents frequently suggest that SISs condone or promote drug use and cause people who use drugs to congregate in one neighbourhood which disrupts the community, or dissuades people who use drugs from accessing addiction treatment programs (1,4).

-💷 What We Found
+What We Found